cmcdearm/CS3920-Logs/sections/01-introduction.md

 ### What are Logs?
-According to the NIST [1], "A log is a record of the events occurring within an organization’s systems and networks."
-System logs are made up of individual entries representing events called **log entries**.
+According to the NIST, "A log is a record of the events occurring within an organization’s systems and networks [1]."System logs are made up of individual entries representing events called **log entries**.
 Each entry documents a specific occurence, like a user action, a system change,     application error, or network activity.

 ### [What's The Purpose of Logs?](sections/02-importance.md)